 A skilled car accident attorney is motivated and able to recover maximum compensation for you.
 The presence of a lawyer implies the threat of a trial, which is something insurance companies prefer to avoid.
 Your case will most likely not go to trial, but if you have a lawyer, it could.
 This is leverage in your favor.
 An insurance company does not want to defend a low offer to a jury of your peers.
 Therefore, they are more likely to make a reasonable offer for your claim.

-Who Pays My Bills After a Car Accident?
+Who Pays My Bills After a Car Accident in Colorado?

 THE GOOD NEWS